top of page

 “Remove your headdress,” commanded the Rirorni in Rathiri.

-Hearing the same words in the Rirorni native language, Vomarian Fae shook his head hard and said, “Make something up.
-Tell him you’re my wife and its customary for women-”
+Hearing the exact words in the Rirorni native language, Vomarian shook his head and said, “Make something up.
+Inform him you’re my wife, and its custom for women-”

-At Vomarian’s visual display of disagreement, the Rirorni slapped his scimitar on the Shagornan elf’s shoulder interrupting him.
+At Vomarian’s visual display of disagreement, the Rirorni slapped his spear tip on the Shagornan Elf’s shoulder, interrupting him.
 He then said calmly and forcefully, “Remove your headdress.”

 Looking at Vomarian, he nodded at her to do it.
-My-re removed the silk veil revealing her face and lifted her headdress.
-There was static electricity on the cold, winter air and she could feel her short dark hair stand on end like a crazy person.
+My‑re removed the silk veil, revealing her face, and lifted her headdress.
+She felt static electricity in the cold winter air.
+Her short, dark hair stood on end like a crazy person.

 The surrounding Rirorni chuckled at her.